 When we purchased Mezzacello it had good bones.
-150 years old but it had been abandoned for three years from 2009 to 2013.
-It sat vacant and sad on our street next to a halfway house for emotionally abused women.
-So we moved into this old house with falling plaster and wonky foundations,,and the oven worked!
-So while we setting about redoing surfaces and creating a home from the shell of what we bought, I decided I was too cheap to buy bronze chain that Rick wanted for the picture rails in the reception rooms.
-See results below.
+150+ years old but it had been abandoned for three years from 2009 to 2013.
+It sat vacant and sad on our street surrounded by single-family houses.
+So we moved into this old house with falling plaster and wonky foundations — and the oven worked!

 This is not a movie set.
 This is my kitchen.
 So now you now how I disastrously ruined poor Rick’s oven.
 What you can’t see from this photo or the next one when as poor Rick walked in to see what I had done.